amandakann/kursplansanalys/Kursanalyspipeline/README.md

   Step 5 can read data from **more than one source**, for example if you want to compare data from different universities.
 You can specify input files with `-inp "<filename 1> <filename 2> ... "`.
-The script will also read data from stdin if there seems to be data there.
+The script will also read data from stdin if there seem to be data there.

 Some steps take a LOT of time.
 Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a